Our grants to individuals

 The first thing to do is to read the Grant Guidance before applying.
 If you are not eligible, the Turn2Us website can provide information about other grant makers.

-If you believe you may be eligible, please complete our Online Application Form.
+If you currently live in Lambeth (and have done so for at least one year) and you think you are eligible, please complete our Online Application Form.

 Questions?
 Call a member of the Grants Team 020 7735 1925 (0900-1700 Monday to Friday) or email

-Once we get all the supporting documents we ask you for, a decision will be made usually within six weeks.
-If you are requesting help with childcare, you will be asked to meet with the Walcot Adviser at Centre 70 advice centre to review your financial situation to check that the childcare costs are manageable over duration of the course.
+Once we receive all your supporting documents, a decision will usually be made within six weeks.
+If you are requesting help with childcare, you will be asked to meet with the Walcot Adviser at Centre 70 advice centre to review your financial situation to check that the childcare costs are manageable over the duration of the course.
 This service is free and confidential.

-If we can make a grant you will be asked to send the receipts of your expenses via our Grant Receipt Monitoring Form.
+If we award a grant, you will be asked to send the receipts of your expenses via our Grant Receipt Monitoring Form.
 This is part of our grant agreement with you.

 Not just a grant!